 Men voted down suffrage in all four.
-There were still no eastern states with full suffrage, and in the South, anti-suffrage sentiment was high.
+There were still no eastern states with full suffrage.
+In the South, anti-suffrage sentiment was high because it meant that Black women would have the right to vote.
 Some southern white men prevented Black men from voting, sometimes with violence.
-Black men were lynched.
-How could white men keep enfranchised Black women away from the polls?

 After the defeats in the northeast, the Susan B. Anthony Amendment seemed the best chance for nation-wide women’s enfranchisement, although it had languished in Congress for more than thirty-five years.
 President Wilson opposed it.

 Carrie Chapman Catt, president of NAWSA, presented “The Winning Plan,” which included women lobbying Washington lawmakers.
 “We do not care a gingersnap about anything but that federal amendment,” Catt said.

 Paul had focused on that goal long before.
 She decided it was necessary to pressure Wilson into persuading lawmakers.
 On January 10, 1917, members of Paul’s National Woman’s Party (NWP) stunned the country by picketing the White House.
 No man or woman had ever done this.

 The banner above reads, “Mr. President/ How long must women wait for liberty.”
 Women took turns as “silent sentinels,” and the cold winter months were just the beginning.